-Bear bag: Bear bags are made from tear and puncture-proof materials, and are an alternative to canisters in parks that don’t require them.
+Bear bag: Bear bags are made from tear and puncture-proof materials, and are an alternative food storage option to canisters in parks that don’t require them.
 These are much lighter and packable than a bear canister, but they won’t protect your food from being crushed.

-Bear spray: Having bear spray within reach gives you an extra layer of protection in the event of a bear encounter.
+Bear spray: Having bear spray (extremely strong pepper spray designed for deterring bears) within reach gives you an extra layer of protection in the event of a bear encounter.
 Counter Assault is most hikers’ bear spray of choice, but any spray that meets The Interagency Grizzly Bear Committee’s (IGBC) standards will work.